Thinking about Bing Shopping Ads?

 Not a problem.
-Bing has a feature that allows you to import existing AdWords campaigns into Bing.
+Bing Shopping Ads has a feature that allows you to import existing AdWords campaigns into Bing.

-Simply log in to your Bing Ads account, click Import Campaigns, and then click Import from Google AdWords.
+Simply log in to your Bing Shopping Ads account, click Import Campaigns, and then click Import from Google Ads.

 From there, you’ll be prompted to log in to your Google account, choose what you would like to import, etc.

 Do keep in mind that certain settings won’t be imported from the campaign, such as some language settings, etc.